Dynamics, data and reconstruction: Time series data

-For the sake of brevity the triple $(n,A,X)$ will often be denoted only by $X$.
-The integer $n$ will be called its \emph{length} and is represented as $\len X$.
-The set $A$ its \emph{alphabet}, and is represented as $|X|$, and the integer $n$.
-A $\FinSeq$-object represent a chunk of data, one of the simplest units of information.
+Any such subobject $X \hookrightarrow \mathbb{A}^n$ will be denoted as a triple $(n,\mathbb{A},X)$ or more simply just as $X$.
+The integer $n$ will be called the \emph{length} of the finite sequence, and is represented as $\len X$.
+The set $\mathbb{A}$ is interpreted as the \emph{alphabet} of $X$, and is represented as $|X|$, and the integer $n$.
+A $\FinSeq$-object represents a chunk of data, one of the simplest units of information.
 Any numerical method operates on one such data chunk at a time.
-These chunks create a time-series object.
+An infinite sequence of these chunks create a time-series object.